This is a group for those who are interested in Real Ale and the modern variants. The group was started by the late Stan

 - The Brook, Brentford (ex Royal Oak, total refurbishment, free house)

-- not forgetting The Dragonfly in Acton (that only opens at 4pm, so would be other than a Thurs lunchtime)
+- The Dragonfly in Acton (that only opens at 4pm, so would be other than a Thurs lunchtime)

 Any other suggestions for further venues in 2020 welcomed - please email Patricia if you have any ideas.